katrintirok/sql-environmental-lesson/_episodes/01-sql-basic-queries.md

 ## Order of execution

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.
+For example, let’s say we want to order the raingauges by their id, but we only want to see the name of the raingauges and the ward.

     SELECT name, ward_id
     FROM raingauges
     WHERE id >= 10
-    ORDER BY ward_id ASC;
+    ORDER BY id ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.